drseg/swift-fsm/README.md

 matching(A.a, and: A.a) // 💥 error: duplicate predicate
 matching(A.a, or: A.a)  // 💥 error: duplicate predicate

+matching(A.x, or: B.x)... // 💥 error: OR types must be the same
+matching(A.x, and: A.y)... // 💥 error: cannot match A.x AND A.y simultaneously
 ```

 The second is when AND-ing multiple `matching` statements through the use of blocks: